How do I access the application for this program?

-Although it is technically possible to enter the program with a totally unrelated background, such an applicant would be at a distinct disadvantage for a number of reasons.
-For example, several of our core graduate psychology courses, particularly the Research Methods sequence would be very challenging for someone with no psychology background.
+Although it is technically possible to enter the program with a totally unrelated background (e.g., no coursework/experience in psychology or education), such an applicant would be at a distinct disadvantage for a number of reasons.
+For example, several of our core graduate psychology courses, particularly the Research Methods sequence, would be very challenging for someone with no psychology background.
 We also require that students take the Praxis School Psychologist exam, which contains considerable basic psychology content.
 Therefore, an applicant with a non-psychology background would need to provide clear evidence that he or she could succeed in our program.
-Such evidence might include a high undergraduate GPA with rigorous coursework, strong GRE scores (including, perhaps, the GRE Subject Test in Psychology), and successful completion of rigorous post-baccalaureate Psychology classes, particularly in statistics and research methods.
+Such evidence might include a high undergraduate GPA with rigorous coursework, strong GRE scores, and completion of rigourous post-baccalaureate Psychology classes, particularly in statistics and research methods.
 Such applicants also should demonstrate substantial understanding of what the field of School Psychology encompasses and obvious commitment to the field.

 What if I took time off after completing my undergraduate degree?